ysimonx/flutter-tsa-rfc3161/README.md

 ```

-## Note 2
+## Anyone can check the TimeStampResponse tsr given by Digicert

 As the file.digicert.tsr contains the
  "Time stamp: Sep  7 08:37:47 2024 GMT"

-In addition to "file.txt",
+In addition to your 'file'
-you can shared the file "file.digicert.tsr" at anyone who need to be sure that file.txt has not been created or modified after "Sep  7 08:37:47 2024 GMT"
+you can shared the file 'file'.tsr at anyone who need to be sure that file.txt has not been created or modified after "Sep  7 08:37:47 2024 GMT"

+For instance :
-Anyone with both "file.txt" and "file.digicert.tsr" can verify the timestamp provided by digicert
+Anyone with both "file.txt" and "file.txt.tsr" can verify the timestamp provided by digicert

 ```